JoshuaGottlieb/Rest-of-the-Owl/README.md

 | :--: | :--: |
 | ![](./visualizations/model_architecture/model_visualizations/downsampler.png) | ![](./visualizations/model_architecture/model_visualizations/upsampler.png) |

 (The above visualizations have the Conv2D/Conv2DTranspose layers last to best match the following visualization of the whole generator and discriminator models.
-The actual implementation in code applies the Conv2D/Conv2DTranspose layers first, with the activation layers last.)
+The actual implementation in code applies the Conv2D/Conv2DTranspose layers first, with the activation layers last.
+All of these visualizations were created using LaTeX and custom layers from [PlotNeuralNet](https://github.com/HarisIqbal88/PlotNeuralNet).)

 Each downsampler consists of a Conv2D layer, with an optional BatchNormalization layer, and a [Leaky ReLU](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LeakyReLU) activation (with an alpha of 0.2, as used in both pix2pix and autopainter papers).
 Each upsampler consists of a Conv2DTranspose layer, with BatchNormalization, an optional Dropout, and a ReLU activation.